DhrutikS257/Bertram-Coding-Challenge/README.md

 ---
 ## Roadmap:

-- [x] Feat: Getting the coworker paying
+- [x] Feat: Getting the coworker paying (will return the name of coworker paying for the coffe)
-- [x] Feat: Inserting new coworkers
+- [x] Feat: Inserting new coworkers (will ask for name of coworker and their preffered coffee from the list)
-- [x] Feat: Inserting new coffees
+- [x] Feat: Inserting new coffees (will ask for coffe name and price)
-- [x] Feat: Getting list of coworkers
+- [x] Feat: Getting list of coworkers (will show name, amount paid, and preffered coffee)
-- [x] Feat: Getting list of coffees
+- [x] Feat: Getting list of coffees (will show coffee name, and price)
 ---
 ## Assumptions:
 1. The order of payment will be from the coworker who has the most expensive coffee to least expensive
-2. Using CLI commands to insert data (coffe, coworker, etc.)
+2. Using CLI commands to insert data (coffee, coworker, etc.)